dhrutitagline/Clothes-Changer/README.md

-# VirtualWardrobe
+# Clothes Changer

-VirtualWardrobe is an AI-powered virtual outfit try-on tool.
+Clothes Changer is an AI-powered virtual outfit try-on tool.
 Upload your photo and see how different clothes fit on you.
 The project leverages advanced deep learning models for realistic garment fitting and pose estimation.

 ---